cubiclesoft/php-cool-file-transfer/README.md

 Put the contents of this repository on a web server running PHP.
 Then run the `install.php` file using your web browser.
 SQLite is a great starting database that sets up quickly but MySQL and Postgres are supported too.
 Assuming you have a decent setup, the installer takes only a couple of minutes.

 Once Cool File Transfer is installed, secure the installation path and then start using it.
 A nifty class that is creatively called `CoolFileTransfer` is inside `cft.php`.
-It's designed to be an intermediate, isolated layer between the configuration (`config.php`), the database, and an application (or API).
+It's designed to be an intermediate, isolated layer between the configuration (config.php), the database, and an application (or API).
 Also included with Cool File Transfer is [jQuery Fancy File Uploader](https://github.com/cubiclesoft/jquery-fancyfileuploader).
-Let's use these two classes to display a file transfer dropzone:
+Let's use the `CoolFileTransfer` class to display a file transfer dropzone:

 ```php
 <?php